 THEATRE FOR YOUNG AUDIENCES

-REGISTRATION FOR FALL CLASSES WILL BEGIN ON SEPTEMBER 7.
+REGISTRATION FOR WINTER CLASSES WILL BEGIN ON DECEMBER 1.

 Who's ready to start a theatre class??

 Mariposa believes that the adults deserve a night out once in a while too!!
-So we are beginning our Cabaret Series in October.
+So we have a Cabaret Series just for the adults.
 Each Cabaret will have a theme and 4 fantastic singers to entertain you for an evening without the kids.
 Click below for more information and to buy tickets!

 As the Year, and we are talking Fiscal year for some people, is winding down, we can't thank those of you who have donated to help us GET THE PARTY STARTED!!
 We've been able to move into our space and begin performances and classes are coming.
 But the work never ends, and our fundraising campaign still has a way to go.